ryasale/cli-yandex-translate/README.md

 Command line utility for translate words and texts using Yandex Translate API

 ## How to setup
-1. You are need Python (I'm using 3.4 version, bu I think version doesn't matter).
+1. You are need Python (I'm using 3.4 version, but I think version doesn't have matter).
 1. Download ya-translate.py to own dir, in my case *~/projects/own/samples/python/english-words/*.
 2. Get free Yandex Translate API key [here](https://tech.yandex.com/translate/).
 You also can see language list on this site.
 3. Add this key to your environment variable (YANDEX_TRANSLATE_KEY), and use it.